primaryobjects/RepData_PeerAssessment1/PA1_template.md

 Next, we'll determine the average daily activity pattern by plotting a time series chart.
 We'll display the 5-minute intervals on the x-axis and the average number of steps taken, averaged across all days, on the y-axis.

 To do this, we'll first calculate the average steps per interval, using the aggregate function.
-This is similar to the way we used the aggregate function above, with the difference of replacing 'data' with 'interval'.
+This is similar to the way we used the aggregate function above, with the difference of replacing 'date' with 'interval'.

 We'll also determine which interval has the maximum number of steps.
 We can do this by simply checking for the max steps value within averageStepsPerInterval.